nolicus/SpaceShip-Take-Home-Test-CPlusPlus/README.md

 You will need to implement child classes in *Eagle5.cpp* and *MillenniumFalcon.cpp*.
 You will also need to implement the function "void PrintStatus()" in the interface class.

+Your output will be compared to the output in the file *CorrectOutput.txt*.
+It must exactly match in order to pass.

 Your code will be compiled and run with gcc version 9.

+Your code will use -Wall and -Werror to flag all warnings and errors.

+Command to compile on Unix systems - `g++ -Wall -Werror -o test main.cpp src/interface_SpaceShip.cpp src/MillenniumFalcon.cpp src/Eagle5.cpp`